Ultimate Tax Guide for US Expats Living in Mexico

 Social Security

-Like the US, Mexico has a social security system that Mexican employers and employees must contribute to out of their salaries.
+Like the US, Mexico has a Social Security system that Mexican employers and employees must contribute to out of their salaries.
 Because there is no US-Mexico totalization agreement, US expats employed in Mexico will likely have to contribute to both countries’ systems.
-This is one area where countries living abroad in Mexico may face double taxation.
+This is one area where those living abroad in Mexico may face double taxation.

 Dreading the last minute scramble pulling together your tax documents?
 Despair no more!
 This simple checklist lists the documents you need to have on hand when preparing to file.